2020 Volkswagen T-Roc

 Much like the T-Cross, the T-Roc is aimed at attracting younger buyers, and ushers in a new styling direction for the Wolfsburg firm, showcasing 26 different colour options available to buyers, whilst the R-Line derivative will have 21 different colour options.
 The T-Roc is instantly recognizable and wouldn’t be mistaken for any else except a Volkswagen.
 It’s certainly an attractive looking crossover with a Tiguan-inspired front end, muscular wheel arches, its bi-coloured curving roofline, and sloping C-pillars.
 The T-Roc’s LED DRLs are particularly cool, as they surround the intakes on the bumper, and can change from white to amber to double up as indicators.

-Together with some questionable plastics that can be colour-coded to mirror the exterior colour scheme, the interior is loaded with the very latest technology.
+The interior is loaded with the very latest technology.
 And while our South African specification T-Roc will differ from the UK-spec, it seems likely that it will also feature Volkswagen’s digital dashboard display, an 8-inch infotainment touchscreen system, with both Apple CarPlay and Android Auto functionality.

 Thanks to its increased height over the Golf, there is not only more space inside for passengers, but for luggage too.
 The interior is said to seat five comfortably and is also more spacious than the T-Cross.
 And thanks to the crossover’s generous dimensions, headroom will never be an issue.
 Loading capacity can increase to an impressive 1,290 litres, up from 455 litres, if you fold down the rear seats.